 Students who qualify for accommodations are encouraged to contact the Office of Student Disability Services before classes start or as early as possible.
 The office will work with the course instructor and the student to arrange for reasonable accommodations.
 Students are required at their own expense to provide documentation verifying disability.
-All information for accommodations can be found here.
+All information for accommodations can be found here">https://example.com/html/>htm